 - Transparent Language

-Remember: Some of these titles are pretty costly, ranging from EUR 32 all the way to EUR 150.
+Some of courses can get pretty costly, ranging from EUR 32 all the way to EUR 200.

-Almost anything you can buy can be found on the Internet for free, so don’t be afraid to look around.
+Almost anything you can buy can be found on the internet for free, so don’t be afraid to look around for online French lessons.

-The BBC actually has a very innovative product that also includes audio files, a very valuable asset when trying to learn a language.
-Another great resource is Radio Lingua Network (www.radiolingua.com), which offers short audio language tutorials, downloadable as podcasts.
+The BBC actually has a very innovative product that also includes audio files, a very valuable asset when trying to learn French.
+Another great resource is Radio Lingua Network, which offers short audio French language learning tutorials, downloadable as podcasts.

 Want a local opinion?
 Ask experienced expats on Expatica's forums for advice.